odoo-dev/odoo/doc/howtos/rdtraining/11_constraints.rst

 A simple example can be found
 `here <https://github.com/odoo/odoo/blob/3783654b87851bdeb11e32da78bb5b62865b869a/addons/account/models/account_payment_term.py#L104-L108>`__.

-.. exercise:: Add Python constraints
+.. exercise:: Add Python constraints.

     Add a constraint so that the selling price cannot be lower than 90% of the expected price.